solliancenet/microsoft-mysql-developer-guide/08_Performance/08_03_Azure_Content_Delivery_Network.md

 ### Using Azure CDN in Web Apps

 Azure App Service natively supports integrating with Azure CDN.
-Refer to the digital marketing sample in the [MySQL architectures] section for a practical example involving Azure CDN and a content management system.
+Refer to the digital marketing sample in the [12 / MySQL architectures] section for a practical example involving Azure CDN and a content management system.
 For non-App Service workloads, Azure CDN is compatible with any public web server.